holdenk/spark-flowchart/README.md

 First make sure you have the requirements `pip install -r requirements.txt` then `mkdocs serve` should let you view the docs.

+If you have difficulty running `mkdocs serve` you may need to place your local pip path ahead of the other elements so that version of mkdocs takes precedence (e.g. for me `export PATH=~/.local/bin/:$PATH`).

 # Contributing

 Yay!
 We are so excited you want to contribute!
 Pull requests are welcome.